 Plus, a wander around Le Marais is just a short ten-minute walk from Île de la Cité, meaning you won’t lose too much time on transport!
 Other highlights of this former swamp (‘Le Marais’ actually means the Swamp) include Hôtel de Ville (the city’s town hall), Musée La Carnavalet (a museum dedicated to all things medieval Paris) and some of the best dining the city has to offer.

 If you’re looking for a sit-down meal, then there are plenty of cafés en terrace.
 Alternatively, if you’re looking for something a little lighter, then head to Rue des Rosiers for the best falafel Paris (and perhaps Europe) has to offer… (L’As du Fallafel,34 Rue des Rosiers)

-After your stroll around Le Marais, hop onto the Metro and hop off at Montmartre.
+After your stroll around Le Marais around lunch time, hop onto the Metro and hop off at Montmartre.
 Here, you’ll spend the afternoon exploring one of the coolest districts in the city… A district which you definitely shouldn’t miss, even if you can only spend 24 hours in Paris!

 But once you’ve seen the more ‘touristic’ destinations, make sure to step off the beaten path and explore the rest of what the district has to offer.
 There’s a House Museum which was the former residence of Renoir, a secret Vineyard and the prettiest street in Paris (Place Dalida), to name but a few places to see.